grafana/extreme-dashboard-makeover-breakouts/individual_challenge.md

 All we have to do is present them in a way that is easy for the kitchen staff to understand and attractive enough -  if they were to peek into the kitchen - for an anonymous Michelin inspector to notice!

-At the end of this exercise, everyone will vote on who has the best dashboard (you cannot vote for your own dashboard).
-Please *name your team* so that everyone knows who to vote for....good luck!

 A couple of kitchen standards:
 1. While ground spices are typically replaced at 6 months and other spices should be replaced every 2-4 years, this kitchen tries to keep spices for no more than *4 months* - when they remember.